-I was thinking about the many different components required to create a data eco-system that genuinely enables individuals and came up with the diagram below.
-That’s clearly one of the ugliest diagrams ever seen; I can sort that out over time; for now I think what is in it is more important.
-I’m hoping to get feedback on this component list and the descriptions below and will then publish somewhere in a more designed visual.
+I was thinking about the many different components required to create a data eco-system that genuinely enables individuals and came up with the diagram below (now updated thanks to @varcan.
+I’m hoping to get feedback on this component list and the descriptions below.
 It is worth noting that the diagram should actually look an awful lot more complex than this; the current one only maps one individual to one supplier, whereas in the real world, an individual/ household can easily be managing 150-200 such relationships at any one time.

 1. A Human (Alice) – at the core of this eco-system must be an individual will act as a point of origination and integration for data about themselves.